grafana/mimir/docs/sources/configuring-grafana-mimir/about-grafana-mimir-arguments.md

   max_ingestion_rate: 42000
   max_inflight_push_requests: 10000

 Any values not overridden default to the value in the YAML configuration or CLI flags specified at startup.
 Operating
 Use Mimir’s /runtime_config endpoint to see the current value of the runtime configuration, including the overrides.
 In case you want to get only the non-default values of the configuration you can run /runtime_config?mode=diff.
 -->

 ## Runtime configuration file

-Mimir has a concept of "runtime config" file, which is simply a file that is reloaded while Mimir is running.
-It is used by some Mimir components to allow operator to change some aspects of Mimir configuration without restarting it.
+You can use a runtime configuration file to run Grafana Mimir.
+This file is periodically reloaded while Mimir is running, which allows you to change a subset of Grafana Mimir’s configuration without having to restart Grafana Mimir.

+OLD:
 File is specified by using `-runtime-config.file=<filename>` flag and reload period (which defaults to 10 seconds) can be changed by `-runtime-config.reload-period=<duration>` flag.
 Previously this mechanism was only used by limits overrides, and flags were called `-limits.per-user-override-config=<filename>` and `-limits.per-user-override-period=10s` respectively.
 These are still used, if `-runtime-config.file=<filename>` is not specified.

 At the moment runtime configuration may contain per-user limits, multi KV store, and ingester instance limits.